hyphacoop/handbook/initiatives.md

 Initiative for undertaking an organizational transformation to become more cross-functional and open to new styles of collaboration while supporting  members' learning, growth, and livelihoods.

-⏲️ Status: Launched
+⏲️ Status: Ending Q3 2021
-📑 Timeline: February - August 2021
+📑 Timeline: February - September 2021
 📈 Scale and Est. Hours: [Medium][hours]
 📅 Calls: [As needed][calendar]
 👪 Squad Members: [**dc (lead)**][members]